 Grades or Types of Isopropyl Alcohol

-Isopropyl alcohol is available in a large number of varieties and grades, which are generally differentiated by the amount of water in solution and trace amounts of other chemicals or nonvolatile materials.
+Isopropyl alcohol is available in a large number of varieties and grades, which are generally differentiated by the amount of water in the solution and trace amounts of other chemicals or nonvolatile materials.

 - ACS / reagent grade - meets or exceeds purity standards set by the American Chemical Society (ACS).
 This grade is specified for food, drug, or medicinal use and other applications that require strict quality specifications and purity over 95%.